Rock the Casbah! How a Smalltown Girl Became an American Expat in Egypt at Almost Fifty!

 Be modest in dress.
 No showing my shoulders or my knees, no shorts, no tank tops.
 No going to the grocery store in my bathing suit and a coverup.

 No drinking alcohol in public.
-(But alcohol can be delivered to my apartment.
+(But I was told alcohol can be delivered to my apartment.
 Everything is deliverable in this place.
 Even pet food.)

 No men can stay overnight.
 A blogger I follow wears a fake wedding ring so she can live with her boyfriend, so there are ways to outmaneuver the rules, and again, I won’t be living in the ancient city.

-I cannot ride in a car with a taxi driver unless I am accompanied by a man I know and I must travel in groups with girlfriends, but everyone knows that’s my favorite way to travel anyway.
+I cannot ride in the front seat with a taxi driver unless I am accompanied by a man I know and I must travel in groups with girlfriends, but everyone knows that’s my favorite way to travel anyway.

 Much like a visitor in any country should, I will do my best to fit in and blend.